openjdk/jdk/src/jdk.jartool/share/man/jar.md

 The `jar` command is a general-purpose archiving and compression tool, based on the ZIP and ZLIB compression formats.
-Initially, the `jar` command was designed to package Java applets (not supported since JDK 11) or applications; however, beginning with JDK 9, users can use the `jar` command to create modular JARs.
+Initially, the `jar` command was designed to package Java applets (not supported since JDK 11) or applications; however, beginning with JDK 9, users can use the `jar` command to create modular JAR files.
-For transportation and deployment, it's usually more convenient to package modules as modular JARs.
+For transportation and deployment, it's usually more convenient to package modules as modular JAR files.

 The syntax for the `jar` command resembles the syntax for the `tar` command.
 It has several main operation modes, defined by one of the mandatory operation